vincentmhhon/reactnd-project-myreads/README.md

 ## Backend Server

-To simplify your development process, we've provided a backend server for you to develop against.
-The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:
+To simplify our development process, React Training has provided a backend server for you to develop against.
+The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods we will need to perform necessary operations on the backend:

 ### `getAll()`
 * Returns a Promise which resolves to a JSON object containing a collection of book objects.